Romain7426/Mouton1-anime/README.md

-  -V,--version                         	  Print program version --example,--exemple                  	  Print an example --url                                	  Print url --stduser <file>                     	  Redirect all the talk to the user to <file>.
+  -V,--version                         	  Print program version --example,--exemple                  	  Print an example --url                                	  Print url --stduser &lt;file&gt;                     	  Redirect all the talk to the user to &lt;file&gt;.
 (Default is stderr.)
 (Use 'stdout', 'stderr', and 'stdnull' to redirect to stdout, stderr, and /dev/null.)
-  --stdlog <file>                      	  Write stdlog to <file>.
+  --stdlog &lt;file&gt;                      	  Write stdlog to &lt;file&gt;.
 (By default, stdlog fd is 3; therefore the output of stdlog can be gotten using '3>&2' or '3>./stdlog.txt'.) (stdlog is intended for dev.
 But can be used by users.)
 (Use 'stdout', 'stderr', and 'stdnull' to redirect to stdout, stderr, and /dev/null.)
 </pre>

 <pre>
 $ ./destroot/bin/anime.exe chaman.anime 3>./chaman.log
-<chaman.anime>: OK
+&lt;chaman.anime&gt;: OK
 </pre>

 <pre>